Fountain-Coach/SwiftUI-View-Factory/README.md

 ## Using the Workflow

-1. Place a request file under `requests/` describing a handler `kind` and parameters.
+1. When a human instructs Codex to perform work, Codex writes a request file under `requests/` describing a handler `kind` and parameters.
 2. Run `scripts/dispatch.sh` (or `scripts/docker_dispatch.sh` for a containerized runtime).
 Each request is routed to the appropriate handler and logged under `logs/`.
 3. Review the log output and status files committed back to the repository.

 Detailed instructions and examples are available in the [usage guide](docs/USAGE.md).
 The [OpenAPI handler proposal](docs/openapi-handler-proposal.md) and [implementation notes](docs/openapi-handler-implementation.md) explain how handlers use the API spec.
 For running the dispatcher continuously or inside Docker, see [daemonizing-dispatcher](docs/daemonizing-dispatcher.md) and [docker-runtime](docs/docker-runtime.md).

+## Human and Codex Roles

+This workflow keeps a human in the loop.
+A person initiates work by describing a desired outcome.
+Codex interprets that intent and places a request file in `requests/`.
+The dispatcher treats this file as the authoritative instruction to compile or run the appropriate handler.
+Execution logs appear in `logs/` so the human can confirm the result.

 ## Why a Generalized Tool?